-This was my tenth cruise, but my first on Celebrity.
-I have sailed on Royal Caribbean four times before.
-One question I’ve gotten a lot is Celebrity cruises or Royal Caribbean, which is best?
+This was my tenth cruise, but my first on Celebrity Cruise Line’s Equinox.
+I have sailed on Royal Caribbean cruise line four times before.

 Cruise lines are much like hotel chains — each has its own specialty.
-When comparing cruise lines, look at all the different aspects to decide which cruise is best for you.
+When comparing cruise lines, look at all the different aspects to decide which cruise line is the best.

 >> Read our Comparison of Carnival, Disney and Royal Caribbean. <<

-I hope this breakdown of Royal Caribbean and Celebrity Cruises answers your questions about comparing cruise lines to find the best one for your travel!
+I hope this comparison of Royal Caribbean and Celebrity Cruises helps you determine which cruise line is the best one for your travel!